Former Board of Trustee member Guy Schoenecker ’49, a philanthropist and a great friend to the university, died Tuesday at 89.

 He was recognized with accolades many times over the years.
 In addition to the Doctor of Laws degree, he received a St. Thomas Aquinas Medallion from the School of Law in 2009, the Distinguished Alumnus Award in 1993 and the John F. Cade Award for entrepreneurship achievement in 1991.
 Twin Cities Business magazine named him to the Minnesota Business Hall of Fame in 2008, and he received a Leading With Faith Award from the Catholic Spirit in 2002.

 One of Guy’s sons, Larry Schoenecker, president of BI, said in 2000 that his dad taught him that “the harder you work, the luckier you get.
 The people who work the hardest win.
 That’s been the key to my father’s – and our company’s – success.”

 The younger Schoenecker also said he admired his father’s belief in treating customers and employees well and empowering employees to resolve issues on their own and rewarding them for doing so.

 Schoenecker is survived by his wife, Barbara; seven children; and nine grandchildren.

-Visitation will be from 4 to 7 p.m.
+Visitation was from 4 to 7 p.m.
 Monday, Nov.
 28, at Pax Christi Catholic Church, 12100 Pioneer Trail, Eden Prairie, and one hour before a Mass of Christian Burial at 1 p.m.
 Tuesday, Nov.
 29, at the church.